vicenteg/event-streams-dataflow/README.md

 2. Download via this zipped [file](https://github.com/james-google/event-streams-dataflow/archive/master.zip), and extract to the folder of your choice.

+# Hello, World!

+In this section, choose your adventure.
+[IntelliJ](#lab-exercise-1-intellij-hello-world-with-dataflow), [Eclipse](#lab-exercise-1-eclipse-hello-world-with-dataflow), or [Maven](#lab-exercise-1-maven-hello-world-with-dataflow).

-## Lab Exercise 1: Hello World with Dataflow on IntelliJ
+## Lab Exercise 1 - IntelliJ: Hello World with Dataflow

-We will use a Maven project in IntelliJ.
-We'll create a new project from a Maven archetype, and then execute an example pipeline.

-First, create a new Maven project:

-Check the box to create from archetype:

-Add an archetype:

-Tell maven your group and artifact IDs:

-Confirm the settings look good:

-And create the project:

-Once done, IntelliJ will tell you need to import changes.
-You can enable auto-import if you like, or do the import each time you're prompted.
+If you want to set up and run a starter Dataflow pipeline with IntelliJ, use [this page](dataflow-maven-intellij.md).

-## Lab Exercise 1: Hello World with Dataflow
+## Lab Exercise 1 - Eclipse: Hello World with Dataflow

 In this first exercise, we'll configure a Hello World sample to ensure your Dataflow environment is up and configured properly.